Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

 Tutorial
 ========

 This tutorial provides a full walk-through on how to apply EPI to a example problem.
-We only assume that you already installed :code:`epic`.
+We only assume that you already installed :code:`epi`.
 The tutorial is divided in four sections:

 0. :ref:`Introduction`